 Beyond Center workshops are designed to be informal and as a round-table, interdisciplinary atmosphere; with set-piece presentations discouraged.
 The goal is to concentrate on deep conceptual and foundational themes, and not merely review a field.
 The hope is to facilitate new collaborations and identify specific experimental and theoretical projects that significantly advance the understanding of the subject.

-Join us for a monthly webinar series, ASK A PHYSICIST, with renowned physicists Paul Davies, Sara Walker and Maulik Parikh from the Beyond Center for Fundamental Concepts in Science at Arizona State University.
-Each month they will address the big questions in physics, and we will allow you to submit your questions ahead of time or during the presentation to add to the discussion!
+Join us for a monthly webinar series, ASK A PHYSICIST, with renowned physicists Paul Davies and Sara Walker from the Beyond Center for Fundamental Concepts in Science at Arizona State University and guest presenter Charley Lineweaver from the Research School of Astronomy and Astrophysics at Australian National University.